-- For each applicable governmental entity with administrative boundaries within PUBLIC AGENCY's provisioning boundary, PUBLIC AGENCY shall provide a summary of actions taken relevant to the 9-1-1 GIS database or certify that no action was taken relevant to the 9-1-1 GIS database - If applicable, the date and time of the PUBLIC AGENCY's last backup of its 9-1-1 GIS database - Dates and basic summaries (such as total number of features) of data submissions to CAPCOG - A summary of any work that involved resolution of boundary issues with other entities, correction of errors and resolution of any other issues related to this contract - An explanation for any performance issues in the prior month and corrective action that will be taken to address and prevent such issues in the future, including:
+- For each applicable governmental entity with administrative boundaries within PUBLIC AGENCY's provisioning boundary, PUBLIC AGENCY shall provide a summary of actions taken each month relevant to the 9-1-1 GIS database or certify that no action was taken relevant to the 9-1-1 GIS database, including any new records added since the last update and errors corrected. - If applicable, tThe date and time of the PUBLIC AGENCY's last backup of its 9-1-1 GIS database each month of the quarter. - Dates and basic summaries (such as total number of features) of data submissions to CAPCOG. - A summary of any work that involved resolution of boundary issues with other entities, correction of errors and resolution of any other issues related to this contract - An explanation for any performance issues in the prior month during the quarter and corrective action that will be taken to address and prevent such issues in the future, including: - Late or incomplete data submissions; - Submission of data with legacy errors; - Submission of data with new errors; - Failure to meet performance expectations for ALI to RCL match accuracy rates, critical error accuracy rates, and or significant error rates; and - Any other issue identified by CAPCOG in a performance report.